AMATEUR LEAGUE BASEBALL DIRECTORY - BOSTON & MASSACHUSETTS

 President: Paul Harrington

 League was founded in 2003 with two age groups.
-The Rivera Division features players aged 38+, while the Doubleday Division (formerly Doucette) caters to the player aged 48+.
+The Montalvo and Montgomery divisions feature players aged 37+, while the Doubleday Division (formerly Doucette) caters to the player aged 48+.

 Doubleday (Age 48+)